Cabinet of the United Kingdom

 The Cabinet of the United Kingdom is the senior decision-making body of the Government of the United Kingdom.
-A committee of the Privy Council, it is chaired by the prime minister as the monarch's most senior adviser, and its members include secretaries of state and senior ministers of state.
-Members of the Cabinet are appointed by the prime minister and are by convention chosen from members of the two houses of the Parliament of the United Kingdom, the House of Commons and the House of Lords.
+Formally a committee of the Privy Council, it is chaired by the current prime minister as leader of the UK's executive government and the monarch's most senior adviser.
+Its 28 members are secretaries of state and other senior ministers of state of the UK.
+The prime minister allocates ministries (or 'portfolios'), and thus determines Cabinet membership, usually after informal consultation with other members of the political party forming government.
+By convention, Cabinet ministers (and indeed all ministers) are chosen from amongst the current members of the House of Commons and of the House of Lords; they almost always are members of the party with a Commons majority.

-The Ministerial Code says that the business of the Cabinet (and cabinet committees) is mainly questions of major issues of policy, questions of critical importance to the public and questions on which there is an unresolved argument between departments.
+The UK's Ministerial Code states that the business of the Cabinet (and its committees) is mainly the determination of major issues of policy, questions of critical importance to the public and questions on which there is an unresolved argument between departments.
+The cabinet is essentially the peak strategic and political decision-making body of the government.
+Its members are bound by constitutional and quasi-constitutional conventions and norms, including collective responsibility and cabinet solidarity.